platinumazure/eslint-plugin-qunit/docs/rules/no-global-assertions.md

-# Forbid the use of global QUnit assertions (no-global-assertions)
+# Disallow global QUnit assertions (no-global-assertions)

 :two: The `"extends": "plugin:qunit/two"` property in a configuration file enables this rule.